Chapter 29

 or LazyHGrid

 in your app.
-By combining more than one LazyVGrid
+By combining multiple LazyVGrid

 Let's go back to our Xcode project and create the data model first.
 The image pack you downloaded earlier comes a set of cafe photos.
 So, create a new Swift file and name it Cafe.swift.
 In the file, insert the following code: